-Please note, the comprehensive program is available.
+The comprehensive education program is below.
 Expand a track name to see the details.
-A downloadable “at a glance” pdf of the program is below.
+Scroll down for a downloadable “at a glance” pdf of the program.
+Speaker photos and bios are in the conference app, accessible to registered attendees.

 Education Program